AIR-HLoc: Adaptive Retrieved Images Selection for Efficient Visual Localisation: INTRODUCTION

-Visual localisation systems aim to estimate the 6 degrees of freedom (6DOF) absolute pose for camera query images.
-Accurate and real-time absolute 6DoF pose estimation is crucial in applications ranging from augmented reality to navigation and decision-making for mobile robots.
-3D structure-based methods~\cite{sattler2012image,dusmanu2019d2,sarlin2019coarse,taira2018inloc,germain2019sparse,sarlin2022lamar, sarlin2020superglue} achieve high accuracy by detecting and matching visual features in query images with a 3D representation of the environment.
-To reduce the search space in large datasets, typical hierarchical localisation pipelines (HLoc)~\cite{sarlin2019coarse, sarlin2020superglue} include an image retrieval module to establish 2D–2D matches between the query image and the top $k$ ranked database images.
-The $k$ retrieved images are used to produce 2D-3D correspondences based on a smaller subset of the environment 3D model.
+Visual localisation systems estimate 6 degrees of freedom (6DoF) absolute camera poses for query images.
+Accurate and real-time absolute 6DoF pose estimation is crucial in diverse applications, from augmented reality to navigation and decision-making for mobile robots.
+Standard structure-based methods~\cite{sattler2012image,dusmanu2019d2,sarlin2019coarse,taira2018inloc,germain2019sparse,sarlin2022lamar, sarlin2020superglue} achieve high accuracy by detecting and matching visual features in query images with a 3D representation of the environment.
+To reduce the search space in large datasets, standard hierarchical localisation pipelines (HLoc)~\cite{sarlin2019coarse, sarlin2020superglue} include an image retrieval (IR) module to establish 2D–2D matches between the query image and the top-$k$ ranked database images.
+The $k$ retrieved images are used to build 2D-3D correspondences based on a smaller subset of the environment's 3D model.
 Camera pose is finally estimated via RANSAC and Perspective-n-Point (PnP) algorithms~\cite{kneip2011novel,fischler1981random}.

-However, these approaches rely on a fixed value for $k$, which is often empirically set as a trade-off between robustness and performance for a specific dataset~\cite{humenberger2022investigating}.
-A larger $k$ provides more potential matches from similar images, thus improving the robustness of localisation for challenging queries and, consequently, the overall positioning accuracy.
-However, a larger $k$ leads to longer processing times for feature matching.
-It may also introduce noisy matches.
-On the other hand, a smaller $k$ reduces runtime and improves localisation efficiency, but at the cost of decreased localisation accuracy.
-Previous works~\cite{humenberger2022investigating, sarlin2022lamar} recommend selecting a moderate value for $k$, typically between 5 to 20, for all queries.
-In this paper, we argue that query images present varying levels of difficulty for localisation, depending on their similarity with reference images in the database.
-Some queries only require a few images, while others need more to reject outliers.
-Using a fixed value of $k$ for all queries is either detrimental to accuracy (small $k$) or wastes computing power and processing time (large $k$).
+These methods typically use a fixed value of $k$, determined empirically to balance robustness and performance for a given dataset~\cite{humenberger2022investigating}.
+The choice of $k$ is crucial, as it directly impacts localisation accuracy and runtime.
+This work seeks to optimize $k$ selection to minimize runtime without compromising localisation accuracy A larger $k$ increases the number of potential matches from similar images, enhancing localisation robustness for challenging queries and improving overall positioning accuracy.
+However, it also extends feature matching time, becoming a key bottleneck in the pipeline, and may introduce noisy matches.
+Conversely, a smaller $k$ reduces runtime and improves efficiency, but at the cost of localisation accuracy.
+Previous works~\cite{humenberger2022investigating, sarlin2022lamar} recommend using a moderate value of $k$, typically between 5 and 30.
+However, applying a fixed $k$ for all queries can reduce accuracy (if $k$ is too small) or waste computational resources and processing time (if $k$ is too large).